green seaweeds text index | photo index

 A new segment develops from the top and can appear rapidly, within 1-2 days!
 In some species, the segments are anchored by one large long bulbous holdfast.
 In others by a small holdfast of matted filaments, and yet others in inconspicuous patches of root-like structures emerging from segments or nodes.

-These seaweeds can relocate their chlorophyll (the pigment used in photosynthesis).
+These seaweeds can relocate their chlorophyll (the green pigment used in photosynthesis).
 At night, chlorophyll might be concentrated in the centre of the segment.
 As a result, the seaweed may appear white.

 According to AlgaeBase, there are 60 current Halimeda species.